As I woke up in critical care, without my baby, I felt relief, and gratitude.

-So, while I will still be doing business coaching on request for amazing wellness businesses, I can’t let go of my obligation/passion/drive to help women overcome the emotional trauma of infertility.
+So, while I will still be doing business coaching on request for amazing wellness businesses, I can’t let go of my obligation/passion/drive to help women overcome the emotional trauma of in

 I want to help you find your confidence, tap into the inner strength that is hiding inside, and ultimately get the result you know you deserve.

 So, bear with me as we move everything across to our new home and get settled in.